Interoperability Meaning and Relevance for success.

 The number of interconnected devices and the data that is exchanged between them have both grown exponentially as a result of the proliferation of mobile smartphones.
 Today, businesses and enterprises across all industries are dealing with an expanding amount of relevant data.

 Consider this: In 2018, global mobile data traffic amounted to 19.01 exabytes per month.
 By the end of 2022, mobile data traffic is expected to reach 77.5 exabytes per month worldwide – at a compound annual growth rate of 46 percent.
 Mobile accounts for approximately half of web traffic worldwide.
-How does this much data become organized?
+How does this data become organized?

 Companies receive a plethora of data from various sources, much of which is presented to them in a disorganized manner.
 This obstructs their efficiency and ability to achieve stated objectives.
 To overcome this challenge, arrange all of the information, and transform it into something beneficial for the businesses, they can employ a unique concept: interoperability.